natefaubion/matches.js/README.md

 var val = extractOne('{some: {nested: {structure: val}}}', obj);
 ```

-*Note:* this will also return `null` on failure.
-So keep that in mind if `null`
+*Note:* this will also return `undefined` on failure.
+So keep that in mind if
-could be a valid value.
-It will be difficult to detect a failed match, but it
+`undefined` could be a valid value.
-usually will not matter.

 ### Combinators